-Students and AUSU Members may not be aware that in addition to the Annual General Meeting, there is also a regular AUSU Council Meeting being held next Tuesday.
+Students and AUSU Members may not be aware, because it was only announced on April 8th, that in addition to the Annual General Meeting, there is also a regular AUSU Council Meeting being held next Tuesday.

 Usually, AUSU Council announces public meetings to the members, at least on their website, so that students have the opportunity to attend. they’re not allowed or asked to speak, but they can listen in, and we do that here at The Voice Magazine, and then report to you on what council is doing.